FredJones4/671_controlbook_D/README.md

 See `` 671_Project_Introduction.pdf `` for how to do this homework assignment.

+For computing the solutions, you can find various useful helper functions in the ``numpy`` library.
+This library is already imported into the starter code file for you.

 This assignment utilizes D.11 from the [BYU Controlbook class](https://github.com/byu-controlbook/controlbook_public) to create a full-state feedback example using exponential matrices.

 The answer key is found on a private branch.